huangli712/ACGui/docs/src/usage.md

 !!! warning

     Now `ACGui` does not support parallel calculation.
-In other words, you can not launch the `StochAC` and `StochPX` solvers in multiple processors at the same time.
+In other words, you can not execute the `StochAC` and `StochPX` solvers in multiple processors at the same time.